HEmile/juggl/docs/Archived/Neo4j Stream/Neo4j Stream Plugin.md

 This plugin helps by streaming your vault to a [Neo4j](https://neo4j.com/)  database.
 This is a separate plugin to ensure non-advanced users of [[Juggl]] will not have to deal with installing Neo4j, and is completely optional for advanced users.

 ⚠ Note: This is an unfinshed pluggin.
 Absolutely no guarantees are given that this works.
+⚠ Note: Development on this project has stopped out of lack of personal interest for the use case.
+Anyone interested in further developing this can contact me.

 Please refer to [[Install Neo4j Stream Plugin]] and [[Neo4j graph visualizations]] for more information